htglvl/WebGLCV/README.md

   <strong>An interactional CV I built with Unity Engine</strong>
 </div>

-Control the rocket to discover multiple planet, each fill with its own unique aspect of myself, or you can just fast travel, which ever you think its best.
-After discover every planet, it will be filled with facilities that you can explore by click on it.
-Just that, not much, but it have some unique feature that you don't find anywhere am I right?
-Especially with a knowledge focus on AI like myself, not many can have such fluent Unity skill, or maybe I am wrong, i don't know.
+Control the rocket to discover multiple planets, each filled with its unique aspect of myself, or you can just fast-travel, whichever you think is best.
+After discovering every planet, it will be filled with facilities you can explore by clicking on it.
+Just that, not much, but it has some unique features you won't find anywhere, am I right?
+Especially with a knowledge focus on AI like myself, not many can have such fluent Unity skills, or maybe I am wrong; I don't know.

 **Anyway, enjoy the game and explore the space.**

 ## Play

-Go to release section, the about section, its everywhere!
+Go to the release section, the about section, it is everywhere!
 Good luck with your journey, explorer!

 ## Documentation

-Sadly this is just a CV, It itself is a document.
+Sadly this is just a CV, It is a document.

 ## Preview
 **Gameplay**